 On June 3, 2021, the Company completed its previously announced transaction pursuant to which a subsidiary of Bally's acquired 100% of the equity interests in the Caesars subsidiary that currently operates Tropicana Evansville and the Company reacquired the real property assets of Tropicana Evansville from Caesars for a cash purchase price of approximately \$340.0 million.
 In addition, the Company purchased the real estate assets of Dover Downs Hotel & Casino from Bally's for a cash purchase price of approximately \$144.0 million.
-The real estate assets of these two facilities were added to a new triple net master lease (the "Bally's Master Lease") which has an initial annual rent of \$40 million and an initial term of 15 years, with no purchase option, followed by four 5 year renewal options (exercisable by the tenant) on the same terms and conditions.
+The real estate assets of these two facilities were added to a new triple net master lease (the "Bally's Master Lease") the annual rent of which is subject to contractual escalations based on the Consumer Price Index ("CPI") with a 1% floor and a 2% ceiling, subject to the CPI meeting a 0.5% threshold.
+The Bally's Master Lease has an initial term of 15 years, with no purchase option, followed by four 5 year renewal options (exercisable by the tenant) on the same terms and conditions.

-On April 1, 2022, the Company completed the previously announced acquisition from Bally's of the land and real estate assets of Bally's three Black Hawk Casinos in Black Hawk, Colorado and Bally's Quad Cities Casino & Hotel in Rock Island, Illinois for \$150 million in total consideration.
-These properties were added to the existing Bally's Master Lease and the initial rent for the lease was increased by \$12.0 million on an annual basis.
+On April 1, 2022 and January 3, 2023, the Company completed additional acquisitions from Bally's of various land and real estate assets of Bally's casinos, namely Bally's Biloxi, Bally's Tiverton, Bally's Black Hawk and Bally's Quad Cities.
+These properties were added to the existing Bally's Master Lease with annual rent increases that are subject to the escalation clauses described above.